weaveworks/profiles/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for pctl
+about: Suggest an idea for profiles
 title: ''
 labels: kind/feature
 assignees: ''